KronicDeth/intellij-elixir/CONTRIBUTING.md

 - Verify no orphaned Erlang processes: `tasklist | findstr erl`
 - Kill orphaned processes: `taskkill /F /IM erl.exe`

+**Deleting a checkout or worktree fails with "Device or resource busy":**
+- A leftover `epmd` running from inside the tree pins the directory.
+The build starts `epmd` from the Erlang SDK to avoid this, but one started earlier can still be holding it.
+- Find it with `Get-Process epmd | Select-Object Id,Path`; if the path is inside the checkout, stop it with `Stop-Process -Id <id> -Force`.
+- Check `epmd -names` first: `epmd` is machine-wide, so stopping it deregisters every node and fails any test run in progress in another checkout.

 **`erl` not found, or the build starts compiling Elixir from source:**
 - The resolver could not find the *expected* version.
 Check what it decided - it logs `Expected versions (from ...): Elixir ..., Erlang ...` followed by `Resolved SDKs: ...` with the